med-emerging-math/contemporary-emerging-math/Module_3.1_Notes.md

 A map of a city *implicitly* is a weighted graph.
 Each (relevant) location is a node, and the distance between and two locations is the distance it takes to travel from one to the other.

 In the map of downtown Calgary above, it would take a significant amount of time for a person to write down all the weights of the edges between the 13+7+11+1+8 = 40 points of interest.
-(There are 40 choose 2 = 780 total pairs.)
+(There are `40 choose 2 = 780` total pairs.)
 As an example, the distance between Fort Calgary (See and Do 8) and the HI Calgary City Centre (Sleep 3) appears to be 5 blocks.
 Now just find the 779 other distances!
 (In practice the data is presented in a way that makes it easier to automate.)

-A **path** in a graph is a sequence of nodes $v_1, v_2, \ldots, v_k$ where $v_1$ is adjacent to $v_2$, $v_2$ is adjacent to $v_3$, ..., all the way down to $v_{k-1}$ is adjacent to $v_k$.
+A **path** in a graph is a sequence of nodes v_1, v_2, ..., v_k where v_1 is adjacent to v_2, v_2 is adjacent to v_3, ..., all the way down to v_(k-1) is adjacent to v_k.
 You can repeat nodes, or even edges, that's fine.
 For example, in the airline graph above, Los Angeles, Seattle, Denver, St Louis is a path, but Los Angeles, Seattle, Kansas City, Denver is not a path. (*Why*?)
 A **circuit** (or closed path) is a path that starts and ends at the same vertex.
 For example, Denver, Kansas City, Los Angeles, Denver is a circuit.

 We often ask Google maps for the **shortest route** between two locations, and this is a classic problem in graph theory called the [shortest path problem](https://en.wikipedia.org/wiki/Shortest_path_problem).
 It turns out that (maybe unsurprisingly) this problem is pretty easy for computers to solve exactly.
 In this module we will be looking at a different common problem in distance graphs that is *not* easy for even super-computers to solve exactly.